Your kids will certainly remember the cannon firing at Fort Mackinac.

 Over in Mackinaw City, step onto the shore of Lake Michigan at Colonial Michilimackinac and feel the tremble as the cannon or mortar are fired.
 Inside, learn how British soldiers fired their musket and watch the various civilians of the community – Native Americans, voyageurs, merchants, women, the working blacksmith – cook, do laundry, work with textiles, tend to the gardens, and more!
 At Old Mackinac Point Lighthouse the lighthouse keeper or keeper’s wife will take you up the tower on a guided tour, or show you how the Fog Signal Whistle worked.
 Experience the pit saw method of cutting lumber (and possibly be chosen to work!) then venture over to the water-powered sawmill at Historic Mill Creek Discovery Park to feel the power of water harnessed to cut timber into lumber.

 Colonial Michilimackinac has the Kids’ Rendezvous on the grounds, allowing kids to retrace the footsteps of the fur trade on an outdoor play space.
-Inside the fort, hands-on exhibits can be found in the Soldier’s Barracks, Commanding Office’s House, the Treasures from the Sand exhibit, the France at Mackinac exhibit, and in the Powder Magazine.
+Inside the fort, exciting exhibits can be found in the Soldier’s Barracks, Commanding Office’s House, the Treasures from the Sand exhibit, the France at Mackinac exhibit, and in the Powder Magazine.
 Additionally, all members of your family will enjoy the walk around the palisade walls.